-MetroPCS revamps LTE service plans, offers $70 unlimited 4G option and adds throttling to othersAlex Wagner - Senior News Editor
+MetroPCS revamps LTE service plans, offers $70 unlimited 4G option and adds throttling to othersAlex Wagner - Deputy Managing Editor, News Desk

 Heads up, MetroPCS customers.
 Today MetroPCS revealed that it's revamped its 4G LTE plan selection, offering subscribers four different tiers of plans with different LTE data allotments.
 The most expensive plan will set users back $70 per month but is also the only one to offer unlimited LTE data.
 Meanwhile, customers on the other three tiers will have unlimited data but will also have their speeds throttled once they reach a certain amount of 4G data consumption.
 Here's how the plans break down: